danbennett239/CI601/README.md

 # DentalConnect

 DentalConnect is a full-stack web application that enables users to search, compare, and book private dental appointments.
-It uses Hasura, PostgreSQL, and Next.js, and is designed for local development using Docker.
+It uses React, Next.js, Hasura, PostgreSQL, and is designed for local development using Docker.

 ## Prerequisites